 As shown in Fig. 1, each umbrella is marked by at its centroid.
 The centroid data and the average color of pixels in its neighborhood are stored to a file.

 Experiments and Results

-This section describes measurements obtained from the Umbrella Project
+This section describes measurements obtained from UP: The Umbrella Project.

 Verify each umbrella and collect data information